ikeikeikeike/go-sitemap-generator/README.md

 	sm.Add(stm.URL{"loc": "/", "changefreq": "daily"})

 	// Note: Do not call `sm.Finalize()` because it flushes
-	// the underlying datastructure from memory to disk.
+	// the underlying data structure from memory to disk.

 	return sm
 }